Boeing 737 MAX test pilot grappled with simulator flaws, too

 "On approach" is when pilots line up the aircraft to land.
 At a certain elevation, pilots typically extend the aircraft's flaps, the former Boeing employees said.

-"We don't know if he is describing glitches in the simulation, or if it's actually an MCAS misbehaviour," Ludtke said.
+"We don't know if he is describing glitches in the simulation, or if it's actually an MCAS misbehavior," Ludtke said.

-A November 2016 email from Forkner to someone in the FAA said he was working toward "jedi-mind tricking regulators into accepting the training that I got accepted by FAA."

-(Reporting by Eric M. Johnson in Seattle; Additional reporting by Tracy Rucinski in Chicago; Editing by Daniel Wallis)
+(Reporting by Eric M. Johnson in Seattle; Additional reporting by Tracy Rucinski in Chicago; Editing by Daniel Wallis, Raju Gopalakrishnan)

 By Eric M. Johnson